Camel uses a simple lifecycle interface called Service which has a single start() and stop() method.

 CamelContext after a stop, then its performing a cold start, recreating all the state, cache etc. again.

 Instead you can use the suspend/resume operations.
 They will keep the

 CamelContext warm and only suspend/stop routes using the same Graceful shutdown feature.
-This ensures messages is given time to complete.
+This ensures messages are given time to complete.

 End users is encouraged to use suspend/resume if you are temporary stopping a Camel application.

 All these operations is available in JMX as well, so you can control Camel from a management console.